 If a stipulation or settlement is not reached, PDC staff may issue a notice of administrative charges and schedule the matter before the commission as an enforcement matter in accordance with the Administrative Procedures Act.
 PDC staff informs both complainants and respondents of the results of investigations.

 The enforcement action could be heard before the full commission hearing or a single presiding officer.
-A full commission hearing involves all the commission members, with an assistant attorney general representing PDC staff, and the maximum civil penalty could be $10,000 per violation.
+A full commission hearing involves all the commission members, with an assistant attorney general representing PDC staff, and the maximum civil penalty could be $10,000 per violation unless the parties stipulate otherwise.
 At a brief adjudicative hearing, the commission chair or designee hears cases involving alleged violations that are not material in nature, and the maximum civil penalty is $1,000.

 The commission has the authority to waive a penalty for a first-time actual violation.
 A second actual violation of the same requirement by the same person will result in a civil penalty being assessed, and any additional violations of the same requirement shall result in progressive penalties (WAC 390-37-182).
 The commission may suspend any portion of an assessed penalty contingent on future compliance with this chapter.